loganfranken/loganfranken.github.io/about.md

 I built an <a href="https://github.com/loganfranken/yehaw-map" aria-label="GitHub page for the yəhaw̓ map project">interactive map</a> and a <a href="https://github.com/loganfranken/yehaw-search" aria-label="GitHub page for the yəhaw̓ search project">search widget</a>.

-A recurring focus of my work has been **open-source and higher education**.
+A recurring focus of my work in the past has been **open-source and higher education**.
-One of my favorite projects from work is an <a href="https://github.com/ucsbfinaid">open-source implementation of the federal expected family contribution formula</a>.
+One of my favorite projects was an <a href="https://github.com/ucsbfinaid">open-source implementation of the federal expected family contribution formula</a>.
 Most of the University of California institutions use these libraries to power their net price calculators, which prospective students use to estimate the cost of college.